I have to say I would HIGHLY recommend Findley & Rogers firm ...

 - Class A felonies, serious violent crimes, and most crimes against another person cannot be cleared from your criminal record.

-Once your rights are restored, we ensure that the Washington Criminal History Repository and FBI are updated so that you will be able to clear your criminal record and any future background check you may be asked to take.
+For the last step on the road to expungement or to restore gun rights, Washington State and Federal bureaucracy come into play: Once your rights are restored, we will take steps to ensure that the Washington Criminal History Repository and FBI are updated to reflect your Washington State expungement so that you will be able to clear your criminal record and any future background check you may be asked to take.

 Call Findley & Rogers and Take Back Your Rights

 To restore gun rights in Washington State, it just takes some legal assistance to help you take advantage of the system and reclaim your rights.
 Many people don’t realize that their lost rights can often be restored and that you can clear your criminal record.
 Don’t let a mistake from your past keep you from exercising your constitutional rights and enjoying the full benefits that come with a clean record.

 It’s time to take back control of your record and your rights, with help from the qualified, passionate attorneys at Findley & Rogers.